ppy/osu-wiki/news/2024/2024-05-19-osu-taiko-mapping-world-cup-registrations.md

 Please note that this is just a quick overview of the tournament.
 If you want to participate, please read the full rules, which can be found on the [wiki page](/wiki/Contests/TMWC/2024), or you can ask questions in our [Discord server](https://discord.gg/A33s9SU9Bt).

-Thanks for making it this far, and best of luck to everyone participating!
+Thanks for making it this far!
+We hope you are excited to share your passion for mapping through this contest and we encourage everyone to sign up.
+Best of luck!

 —ikin5050 & Hivie